-Article 18 Hearings
+Hearings

-1. The Board of Appeal shall hold a hearing if either or both parties request so.
+1. The Board of Appeal shall hold a hearing if it considers this to be necessary.

-The request shall be submitted within three working days from notification to the party of the Defence.
-This period may be extended by the Chairperson.
+A party may request a hearing.
+The request shall be submitted within three working days from notification to the party of the closure of the written part of the proceedings.
+This period may be extended by the Chairman.